Digital wellness: app design

 The original inspiration for this project came from hours of observation in the District, the downtown hub of Columbia, Missouri.
 The initial concept began as an urban intervention to diminish phone use and amplify the uniquely in-person experiences within the District's brick-lined blocks.

-But before anything else, I wanted to know more about potential users.
 Using public data from the District, the city of Columbia, Yelp users and Yelp reviews about restaurants in the District, I developed a "lite persona" named Taylor (one of the top ten American girl's names of her birth year).
 I fleshed out Taylor's relevant likes, dislikes and details with a pop-up book to help bring her to life while honing my skills for future paper prototypes.

 Testing with users